udude17/MCW-ECR/Hands-on lab/HOL unguided - Enterprise-ready cloud.md

 #### Exit criteria

--   Two users that will be used to test delegated permissions using role based access control (RBAC).
+-   Two users that will be used to test delegated permissions using role based access control (RBAC)

 ### Task 2: Create groups in Azure AD for delegation